linode/docs/docs/applications/configuration-management/automate-a-static-site-deployment-with-salt/index.md

 Your site is now deployed to production, but there is no automatic mechanism in place yet for updating the production server when you update your Hugo site's content.
 To update the production server, your minion will need to:

-1. Pull the latest changes to the `master` branch of your Hugo site repository on GitHub.
+1. Pull the latest changes pushed to the `master` branch of your Hugo site repository on GitHub.

 1. Run the Hugo build process with the new content.